-Program 176: CUP Requirement for Multifamily and Mixed-Use Developments
+Program 17: CUP Requirement for Multifamily and Mixed-Use Developments

 The City requires a conditional use permit for mixed-use developments, all multifamily residential developments larger than 40 units, and all multifamily developments in the MU, PA, GC, and -SD zones.
-While this has not been seen as a constraint on the development of housing in recent years, and several affordable multifamily projects have been approved, the City will continue to monitor the CUP requirement for multifamily development with 41 units or more in the PA and SD zones, including tracking the time and cost associated with processing use permits for housing projects.
-Additionally, the City will remove the CUP requirement in the R-3, MU, and GC zones to ensure it does not constrain mixed-use and multifamily development. including tracking the time and cost associated with processing use permits for housing projects.
+While this has not been a constraint on the development of housing in recent years, and several affordable multifamily projects have been approved, the City will continue to monitor the CUP requirement for multifamily development with 41 units or more in the PA and SD zones, including tracking the time and cost associated with processing use permits for housing projects..
+Additionally, the City will remove the CUP requirement in the R-3, MU, and GC zones to ensure it does not constrain mixed-use and multifamily development.
 Additionally, to facilitate development in the MU zone, the City will remove the three-acre minimum lot size requirement and set a minimum lot size similar to that of existing high density residential zoning.

 Financing: General Fund Timeline: Ongoing.
 Report on the monitoring program annually in the annual report to the City Council and HCD.
 If the CUP is identified as a constraint to housing development proposed with 41 units or more, identify ways to streamline the approval process or remove the CUP within six months.
-Remove the CUP requirement in the R-3 MU, and GC zones and remove the three-acre minimum lot size in the MU zone by December 2024.
-Implementation Responsibility: Community Development Department (Planning Division) Quantified Objective: 268 lower-income units and 43 moderate income units to reduce displacement risk.
+Remove the CUP requirement in the R-3, MU, and GC zones and remove the three-acre minimum lot size in the MU zone by December 2024.
+Implementation Responsibility: Community Development Department (Planning Division)

+Quantified Objective: 268 lower-income units and 43 moderate income units to reduce displacement risk.
 Relevant Policies: Policy 2.7

-Program 187: Reasonable Accommodations and Universal Design
+Program 18: Reasonable Accommodations and Universal Design